dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Characteristic when considering the surfaces of manifolds, differentially.

-- maxima/minima along the hyperplane (which is like a higher-order cost function of theta-weight configurations of the cost function) in high-dimensional spaces yield regions that are inaccessible to any configuration of theta-weights.  these regions are, to the hyperplane, what white-holes are to black holes. this is why there are major topological connections to be found in optimizing the hyperparameters for machine learning.
+Maxima & minima along the hyperplane -- which is itself a higher-order cost function of theta-weight configurations of the cost function in high-dimensional spaces -- may yield regions that are inaccessible to any configuration of theta-weights.
+The algorithm requires structural or algebraic changes to produce improvements.
+These regions are, to the hyperplane, what white-holes are to black holes.
+This is why there are major topological connections to be found in optimizing the hyperparameters for machine learning.

 Even the volume of spacetime *is* a surface: a 3D surface in a 4D volume.
 This is perhaps more correctly considered as [2,1]-D surfaces